- Common uses

 - alone or in combination with ipilimumab to treat a certain type of colorectal cancer (cancer that begins in the large intestine) in adults and children 12 years of age and older that has spread to other parts of the body and has worsened after treatment with other chemotherapy medications,

-- and alone or in combination with ipilimumab to treat hepatocellular carcinoma (HCC; a type of liver cancer) in people who were previously treated with sorafenib (Nexafar).
+- in combination with ipilimumab to treat hepatocellular carcinoma (HCC; a type of liver cancer) in people who were previously treated with sorafenib (Nexafar),

 Nivolumab is in a class of medications called monoclonal antibodies.
 It works by helping your immune system to slow or stop the growth of cancer cells.